Primates

 Where golden monkeys fit best

 Golden monkey tracking makes the most sense when the Rwanda route is already built around Volcanoes.
-It is the cleanest way to add a second wildlife day while staying inside the same wider zone rather than shifting the whole trip toward Akagera or Nyungwe.
+It is the easiest way to add a second wildlife day while staying in the same area rather than shifting the whole trip toward Akagera or Nyungwe.

 Key official sources used here